Who I Work With Approach Services About FAQ Articles Request Consultation →

 ADHD Assessment — Adolescents

 Targeted ADHD and executive function evaluation for adolescents ages 12–18.
-Clinical diagnosis, medication referral pathway, and documentation supporting IEP and 504 Plan requests.
+Clinical diagnosis, medication referral pathway, and written documentation of findings.
 No exhausting multi-day battery.

 04